How to Cut Your Own Hair in Layers

 - It takes about three sections to give a natural look, so if you goof, it won't be obvious.

 - Remember, hold the hair up with scissors pointed upward.

 It can be done.
 So just go ahead and do it.

 After the cut, a shampoo is essential to get rid of tiny hairs that will scratch you and irritate later.

-If you have long hair, bend at the waist to dry the nape first, this adds body.
+If you have long hair, bend at the waist to dry the nape first; this adds body.
 Dry hair also keeps your clothes from getting damp.
-Now straighten up and begin styling.
-Less is more - air dry at least 50% to avoid an overly dry scalp or damaged hair, especially if you color your hair.
+Now, straighten up and begin styling.
+Remember, less is more.
+Air dry at least 50% to avoid an overly dry scalp or damaged hair, especially if you color your hair.

 Creme or Gel?

-Getting a little of the subject, I prefer creme.
-The gel looks just too plastic when it dries.
-I take about a nickel to a quarter's worth for styling while the hair is just a little moist, not completely dry.
-It seems to respond better that way, with a little hydration.
-I hit the dry ends first, then the scalp and rub it through my hair as I style it.
+Getting a little off the subject, I prefer creme.
+The gel looks too plastic when it dries.
+I take about a nickel to a quarter size and style while the hair is just a little moist and not completely dry.
+It seems to respond better with a little hydration.
+I hit the dry ends first, then the scalp, and rub it through my hair as I style it.

 This content is accurate and true to the best of the author’s knowledge and is not meant to substitute for formal and individualized advice from a qualified professional.